neondatabase/website/content/docs/manage/projects.md

 - A primary branch called `main`.
 You can create child branches from the primary branch or from a previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single read-write compute endpoint, which is the compute instance associated with a branch.
 For more information, see [Manage compute endpoints](/docs/manage/endpoints).
 - A default database, called `neondb`, which resides in the project's primary branch.
-- A default PostgreSQL user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
+- A default PostgreSQL role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
-- A `web_access` PostgreSQL user, which is used by the Neon [SQL Editor](docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).
+- A `web_access` PostgreSQL role, which is used by the Neon [SQL Editor](docs/get-started-with-neon/query-with-neon-sql-editor) and for [passwordless connections](/docs/connect/passwordless-connect).

 ## Create a project